NatalieKilhamn/3d6constitution/docs/corpus/8_sages.md

 8.6 _Artifact knowledge_: with some basic study, you can identify the properties of magical items and potions.
 Study magic artifacts +20%.

 8.7. _Herbalist_: your medicine skill rating is 100%.
 Add +lvl to medicine checks (if you have your herbs) and foraging.
 You can always use your medicine skill to attempt to treat poisons, illnesses and infections, even magical ones.

+8.8. _Big brain_: You can memorise any spells you know to cast them quickly.
+You gain an extra 1st-level spell slot.
+Study magic +10%.